 The cost of books and/or other materials for each workshop or seminar will vary.
-After receiving the syllabus for each workshop and seminar, students may acquire textbooks from the LifeWay Book Store on the NOBTS campus (504.282.2626) or by ordering from online bookstores.
+After receiving the syllabus for each workshop and seminar, students may acquire textbooks by ordering from the NOBTS Virtual Bookstore at nobts.ecampus.com or from other online bookstores.

-Project in Ministry Purpose
+Project in Ministry